 Know Your Cathartic Release

 A healthy life is a mind-body-spirit affair.
 All three aspects have to work together, lest the balance is disrupted and things will start running rickety.
 So take good care of your mental health just as you mind your muscles.
 Know what de-stresses you.
-Is it writing?
+Is it writing or yoga?
 Do you feel relieved from work when you groom an orchid or perhaps sing your heart out?
 So long as the ways are not harmful, then do it.
 Find your own brand of happiness and follow it.

 Know Your Limitations